chipsalliance/firrtl-spec/spec.md

 ### Bundle Types

 A bundle type is used to express a collection of nested and named types.
 All fields in a bundle type must have a given name, and type.
+All fields must be legal identifiers.

 The following is an example of a possible type for representing a complex number.
 It has two fields, `real`{.firrtl}, and `imag`{.firrtl}, both 10-bit